vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 7

-An examination will now be conducted in order of this specification (or enunciation) above made (of the categories).

-Of those, Pramāņa or Means of knowledge is the producer (or maker or giver) of Pramā or knowledge.
-Means' is what is to be defined; the definition of it is that it is the producer of Pramā, knowledge'.
-Pramā is jñāna or 'knowledge consonant with experience in its exactitude'.
-Prama or knowledge is the thing to be defined.
-The definition is that which

-23

 See Tattvatraya of Lokācārya (No. 2, in the list, P. 570.
 Op. cit.,) for an explanation of the functions performed by what may be called the Logoi derived from the One Spirit, Paro.
 Also read Pp. 82-83 of our Vade Mecum of Vedanta.